 Their vision is ‘people free from addiction and its effects’.
 Action on Addiction has treatment centres throughout England and runs a specialist programme which provides support for families of people with addiction.
 They provide abstinence-based 12-step residential treatment and structured day treatment.

-Following on from our global research, we are now in the process of finalising the plan for our own Drug Rehabilitation Programme.
-Each of these organisations have very different ways of working and we are looking to combine the best and most relevant parts of each method to create our own programme that will be most suitable for the young people we work with in Uganda.
+Following on from our global research, we started our own Drug Rehabilitation Programme.
+Each of these organisations have very different ways of working and we combined the most relevant parts of each method to create our own programme that we believe will be most suitable for the young people we work with in Uganda.
 We presented our initial plans back in a final stakeholder meeting in January and you can read the brief notes from that meeting here.